Gaza’s al-Shifa Hospital forced to bury dead patients in ‘mass grave’

 The deteriorating conditions at hospitals in Gaza has been a source of tension between Israel and its allies during Israel’s assault and siege on Gaza, which has cut off access to fuel.

-Speaking on Monday, US President Joe Biden said he hoped to see “less intrusive action relative to hospitals”.
+On Monday, US President Joe Biden said he hoped to see “less intrusive action relative to hospitals”.

 The United Nations said 22 of 36 hospitals in Gaza are not functional due to lack of generator fuel, damage and combat.